 Retail/private client money, including cash, margin and unrealised gains are managed separately from CMC Markets' own funds, so that retail/private client money can be protected and creditors cannot access this money if the company becomes insolvent.

 Retail/private client money is held using separate bank accounts at reputable banks.
 Retail/private client money for those clients that have been onboarded via our branch offices are pooled together.

-For client trading accounts held with CMC Markets UK plc the following banks are used: UK banks such as Natwest, Barclays, Lloyds and HSBC, and outside the UK, banks such as Ulster Bank in Ireland.
+For client trading accounts held with CMC Markets UK plc, the following UK banks are used: Natwest, Barclays, and Lloyds.

 CMC Markets UK plc may place funds in notice or term deposit accounts, which require a notice period of up to 95 days for withdrawals.
 This does not in itself affect your ability to deal with or withdraw funds from your account with us, however a longer notice period for withdrawals could result in a delay for clients to receive back their money.

-For client trading accounts held with CMC Markets Germany GmbH the following bank are used: Barclays Bank Ireland plc Frankfurt Branch.
+For client trading accounts held with CMC Markets Germany GmbH the following bank is used: Barclays Bank Ireland plc Frankfurt Branch.

 This means that your client funds are not necessarily kept in your country of residence.